Habernet/Liri/README.md

     # BIT API ID
     BIT_ID=yourIDhere
 ```
-3. Create a .gitignore file and list the files you do not want pushed to github here:
+3. Create a .gitignore file and list the files you do not want pushed to github here :octocat: :
 ```
     node_modules
     .DS_Store